The Burmese cat breed is closely related to the Siamese, but more quiet and a little less active.

 If you think the Siamese is just a bit too outgoing and obnoxious, the temperament of the Burmese cat should be ideal.

 Since this cat breed has a short, fine coat, you should not need to spend too much time grooming your cat.
-Combing through her hair once a week should be enough to keep her looking glossy and healthy.
+Combing through her hair a couple of times a week should be enough to keep her looking glossy and healthy.
 In fact, you may just want to rub her down with a soft cloth or a grooming glove to pick up loose hair.

 So, if you have always wanted to own one of the Oriental cat breeds, but think that the Siamese is too loud and active, then the graceful, sweet natured Burmese cat may just be the perfect cat for you and your family.